-A student is allowed to receive two Cs (C or C+) in courses in the MSA program.
-If the student receives a third C or C+, he/she is dismissed from the program.
+MSA students are allowed to receive two Cs (C or C+) in courses in the MSA program.
+A student who receives a third C or C+ is dismissed from the program.
+All university guidelines on academic dismissal outlined in the Academic Policies and Regulations section of this catalog apply.

-To be awarded an MSA degree, students must complete 30 credits in MSA core courses and electives as follows:
+To be awarded an MSA degree, students must successfully complete 30 credits in MSA core courses and electives as follows:

-- 18 credits in core courses

-- six credits in ACC elective courses

-- six credits in MBA elective courses
+- 18 credits in core courses - a minimum of six credits in ACC elective courses - a minimum of six credits in MBA elective courses accredited institution, or by completing the prerequisites before taking the corresponding graduate courses.